I have come in order that you might have life - life in all its fullness (John 10:10)

 Always the best because everyone matters

-At Bishop Luffa School we believe that everyone matters: we want all of our pupils to achieve as well as they possibly can.
+At Bishop Luffa School we believe that everyone matters: we want all of our students to achieve as well as they possibly can.
 As teachers we aim to teach as well as we possibly can.
-We closely monitor and evaluate each pupil’s progress, and modify lessons in response to their performance.
-This leads to a striking impact on all pupils’ learning and progress.
+We closely monitor and evaluate each student's progress, and modify lessons in response to their performance.
+This leads to a striking impact on all students’ learning and progress.
 We take an active interest in our own professional development and how it impacts in the classroom.
-We constantly seek feedback from pupils and colleagues about the effectiveness of our practice.
+We constantly seek feedback from students and colleagues about the effectiveness of our practice.
 We use this feedback to adapt and improve the learning process.

 Purpose of the policy is to:

-- ensure that our pupils are offered high quality learning experiences that lead to consistently high levels of achievement.
+- ensure that our students are offered high quality learning experiences that lead to consistently high levels of achievement.

 - guide what children do, what teachers do, how time is managed, how the classroom is organised and what the school does to create an effective and well-managed learning environment in which the individual needs of each child can be met.